 We have been increasingly selling our products to customers in the PRC.
-In 2015, 2016 and 2017, approximately 53.9%, 63.2% and 61.5% of our revenues, respectively, were from customers headquartered in the PRC.
+In 2017 and 2018, approximately 61.5% and 66.4% of our revenues, respectively, were from customers headquartered in the PRC.
 We expect to continue to increase our sales to customers in the PRC in the near future.
 As a result of this regional customer concentration, we expect to be particularly subject to economic and political events and other developments that affect our customers in the PRC.

 The PRC economy differs from the economies of most developed countries in many respects, including the structure, level of government involvement, level of development, foreign exchange control and allocation of resources.
 The PRC economy has been transitioning from a planned economy to a more market-oriented economy and is growing rapidly.
 For the past two decades, the PRC government has implemented economic reform measures emphasizing utilization of market forces in the development of the PRC economy and also adjusted its macroeconomic control policies from time to time.
 These policies have led and may continue to lead to changes in market conditions.
 Although we believe these reforms have had a positive effect on the business of our customers in the PRC and consequently have benefited us, we cannot predict whether changes in the PRC's political, economic and social conditions, laws, regulations and policies will have any adverse effect on our current or future customers in the PRC.
 In addition, the interpretation of PRC laws and regulations involves uncertainties.
-We cannot assure you that changes in such laws and regulations, or in their interpretation and enforcement, will not have a material adverse effect on the businesses and operations of our customers in the PRC and consequently have a material adverse effect on our own business and operations.
+We cannot assure you that changes in such laws and regulations, or in their interpretation and enforcement, will not have a material adverse effect on the business of our customers in the PRC and consequently have a material adverse effect on our own business and operations.